CodyAdam/mobile_project/readme.md

 # Introduction

-In this project, we will build a simple android application.
+In this project, we will build a simple android application using Android Jetpack.

 # Table of Contents